mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 * This step is using a piece of filament to lock in the tool holder nuts

+`Pro tip: Use the face/portrait to orient yourself when viewing pictures, "up" is "up" in the images above and below.`

 ---

 ![!LR4 Core assm](../img/lr4/cf.jpg){: loading=lazy width="600"}